richardh8/thedigiratisagabook/chapters/chapter-1/7-creating_historical_journeys.md

 # Creating Historical Journeys

 >"Stories move people more than strategies, and purpose aligns them faster than any policy.
 When you tell a compelling and purposeful story—one rooted in real challenges and authentic aspirations—you give every team, in every layer of the organization, a shared vision to rally behind.
-These stories become the compass that guides decision-making, empowers delegation, and turns milestones into chapters of a living history your organization is proud to write.”"
+These stories become the compass that guides decision-making, empowers delegation, and turns milestones into chapters of a living history your organization is proud to write.”

 | The Lord of the Rings |
 | :---: |